adammakinson/chorechart/CHORECHART.md

     h.
 Maybe I really should look into soft deletes...
     i.
 Creation of a home screen
     j.
 User notification system
+    k.  add a 404 forbidden error screen for routes the user shouldnt be able to access instead of just booting them from the app.

 4. I fiddled around with the app onboarding concept a bit earlier.
     The basic gist is we check for a .env file with credentials and